-Gum disease results from active bacteria that form in the “biofilm”.
-When not adequately removed from the surface of teeth and gum line, the bacteria can move deep into gum tissue causing swelling, bleeding, and eventually infection.
+Gum disease results from active bacteria that form in the “biofilm.”
+When not adequately removed from the teeth and gum line surface, the bacteria can move deep into the gum tissue, causing swelling, bleeding, and, eventually, infection.

-As gum disease advances, the gums recede and teeth look longer.
+As gum disease advances, the gums recede, and teeth look longer.
 Soft root surfaces become exposed, increasing the risk of root decay.
-Periodontitis, the most advanced stage of gum disease, is characterized by bone loss and often results in loose teeth or lost teeth.
+Periodontitis, the most advanced stage of gum disease, involves bone loss and often results in loose or lost teeth.
 Dr. Sowell offers periodontal therapy for all stages of gum disease.

 Periodontal Disease Treatment Options in Plano, TX

 How We Prevent & Manage Gum Disease

-In our Plano, Texas office, we are committed to keeping our patients free of early gum disease as we design treatments to eliminate the “biofilm,” not just clear around the root-like most insurance-approved treatments.
+Our Plano, Texas office keeps our patients free of early gum disease as we design treatments to eliminate the “biofilm,” not just clear around the root like most insurance-approved treatments.
 Our treatment model is science-based and not insurance-based.
 Insurance will cover much of the treatment but not all.

 We use saliva samples to identify the bacterial organisms growing in the gums through DNA isolation.
 With this information, we can target local and, if needed, systemic antibiotics to attack the bacteria concurrently using ultrasonics to stimulate the gums’ immune response to attack the biofilm.

-Additionally, we can determine if a person is genetically prone to gum disease and for patients with more advanced gum disease (periodontitis), we sometimes use laser therapy to sterilize a root surface and the space around it.
+Additionally, we can determine if a person is genetically prone to gum disease.
+For patients with more advanced gum disease (periodontitis), we sometimes use laser therapy to sterilize a root surface and the space around it.
 This allows us to treat more advanced gum disease without using classical surgical procedures as in the past.

-In short, we use literature-supported science and technology to eliminate gum disease and monitor it so we can keep it under control and treat it in its earliest stages, sparing our patients the long-term consequences of gum disease.
+In short, we use literature-supported science and technology to eliminate gum disease and monitor it to keep it under control and treat it in its earliest stages, sparing our patients from the long-term consequences of gum disease.

-We use ultrasonics and lasers to treat and accelerate healing as well as keep our patients comfortable by eliminating shots and only using numbing gels.
+We use ultrasonics and lasers to treat and accelerate healing and keep our patients comfortable by eliminating shots and only using numbing gels.